Crawford County to eliminate volunteer search and rescue team

 CRAWFORD COUNTY, Ark.
-(KNWA) — Crawford County will be eliminating its search and rescue team.
+(KFTA) — Crawford County will be eliminating its search and rescue team.

 Brad Thomas said Crawford County Search and Rescue falls under the Department of Emergency Management.